London Arts Programme 2019

 Source Amount City Bridge Trust £25,000 Conditional Headley Trust £15,000 Conditional Mercers Company £10,000 Conditional

-Arts venues across London boroughs and across art forms.
-Venues typically include museums, art galleries, theatres, dance studios, heritage sites and a canal boat.
-We aim to reach a diverse range of communities and participants across London.
+Arts venues across London boroughs and across art forms, such as museums, art galleries, theatres, dance studios and heritage sites.
+We aim to reach a diverse range of communities and participants across London and introduce this work to major institutions and smaller venues.

 People with early-stage dementia and their carers.
 Also the facilitators and volunteers, all of whom we train.
-In addition to those benefiting directly from the workshops, the 498 facilitators we have trained to date and the new ones we will train will between them deliver workshops and events during the year to around 10,000 people with dementia and their carers.
+In addition to those benefiting directly from the workshops, the 600-plus facilitators we have trained to date and the new ones we will train will between them deliver workshops and events during the year to around 12,000 people with dementia and their carers.

 We have a track record and reputation for delivering outstanding arts workshops, leaving a legacy of trained workshop leaders who continue programmes after our pilots.